segment-integrations/analytics-swift-nielsen-dcr/README.md

 # Analytics-Swift Nielsen-DCR

-Add Nielsen-DCR session tracking support to your applications via this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift)
+Add `Neilsen-DCR` Device Mode support to your applications via this plugin for [Analytics-Swift](https://github.com/segmentio/analytics-swift).

-Note that this plugin simply adds session data for Nielsen-DCR, and events are sent via Cloud Mode.

 ## Adding the dependency

+***Note:*** the `Nielsen-DCR` library itself will be installed as an additional dependency.

 ### via Xcode
 In the Xcode `File` menu, click `Add Packages`.
 You'll see a dialog where you can search for Swift packages.
 In the search field, enter the URL to this repo.